The ASRock X870E Taichi wins in 10 out of 14 comparable specs, with 1 tie. Its biggest advantage is Max Memory (100% better).

 AI Versus Verdict

-Users who require extensive system memory for demanding workloads should choose the ASRock X870E Taichi to leverage its superior capacity.
-Conversely, the MSI MEG X570 UNIFY remains the better option for specialized builds that rely on additional expansion cards, as it offers a 100% advantage in available PCIe x1 slots.
-Selecting between these two components depends entirely on whether your specific configuration requires maximum RAM support or increased connectivity for peripheral expansion cards.
+Users who require maximum memory support for demanding professional tasks should choose the ASRock X870E Taichi to leverage its superior capacity.
+Conversely, the MSI MEG X570 UNIFY remains a viable option for specific builds that rely on expansion cards, as it offers a 100% advantage in the number of available PCIe x1 slots.
+Selecting between these two motherboards depends entirely on whether your build prioritizes high-density memory or additional peripheral connectivity through expansion slots.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.